 The purpose of contextRegion is to enable a viewer to provide visual context when displaying a portion of an artifact.

 EXAMPLE In this example, an analysis tool detected a result on line 42.
-The tool provides additional context SARIF viewers by specifying a range of content surrounding the result line.
+The tool provides additional context for SARIF viewers by specifying a range of content surrounding the result line.

 { # A result object (§3.25).